anna099/hegel/actualisation/1-ethos.md

 observation, we are now concerned with *action*; where the observer was concerned with the natural world, we are concerned with the **ethical** world.

+This chapter is the beginning of the individual's genuine *action*, since the genuine freedom that action requires was not to be found in *Self-Consciousness* prior to *Reason*.
+The freedom of the stoic and skeptic was cut off from the actual world, and the unhappy consciousness ended up giving up their freedom in following the priest's instruction.
+A genuinely free individual (who is also rational and embodied) is on the scene only now, as the unintentional consequence of observational reason's failure.
+Now, this is not to say that contemplation and desire play no role in human activity from this point forth;
+rather, they are *incorporated* into the subject's more sophisticated activity: that is, *action* and *actualisation*.

 #### The Story of Subjectivity (So Far) {#story}

 Since the actualisation of the subject (that is, the 'rational